aruna-hk/grocree/README.md

-Distributed online grocery Stores where buyers and delivery personnel are placed relative to stores to ensure tailored listings based on location and preference as well as to ensure faster delivery by pinging closest delivery personel wheneve there is an order
+Distributed online grocery Stores where buyers and delivery personnel are placed relative to stores to ensure tailored listings based on location and preference as well as to ensure faster delivery by pinging closest delivery personel whenever there is an order

 File summary